Learned Free-Energy Functionals from Pair-Correlation Matching for Dynamical Density Functional Theory: Pair-correlation matching

 \section{Pair-correlation matching}

 Pair-correlation matching~\cite{dijdft} is a method for learning an accurate neural excess free-energy functional $\mathcal{F}_{\theta, \text{exc}}$ (where $\theta$ represents neural network parameters) by training exclusively on a dataset of bulk radial distribution functions, rather than from heterogeneous density profiles.
-The method uses the relationship between the second functional derivative of the excess free-energy functional $\left(\delta^2 \mathcal{F}_{\text{exc}}/\delta \rho (z_i) \delta \rho (z_j)\right)$ and the direct correlation function $c^{(2)}(\mathbf{r})$, which is related to the radial distribution function $g(r)$ via the Ornstein-Zernike equation (\cite{hansen}, Ch.3), for training.
-Specifically, a neural network $\mathcal{F}_{\theta, \text{exc}}$ is trained by optimizing a physics-based regularizer~\cite{pinns}, that matches its Hessian $\left(\partial^2 \mathcal{F}_{\text{exc}}/\partial \rho_i \partial \rho_j\right)$ with the direct correlation function obtained from Monte Carlo simulations of homogeneous bulk systems (Fig.~\ref{fig:block}).
+The method uses the relationship between the second functional derivative of the excess free-energy functional $\left(\delta^2 \mathcal{F}_{\text{exc}}/\delta \rho (z_i) \delta \rho (z_j)\right)$ and the direct correlation function $c^{(2)}(\mathbf{r})$, which is related to the radial distribution function $g(r)$ via the Ornstein-Zernike equation (\cite{hansen}, Chap.3), for training.
+Specifically, a neural network $\mathcal{F}_{\theta, \text{exc}}$ is trained by optimizing a physics-based regularizer~\cite{pinns}, which matches its Hessian $\left(\partial^2 \mathcal{F}_{\text{exc}}/\partial \rho_i \partial \rho_j\right)$ with the direct correlation function obtained from Monte Carlo simulations of homogeneous bulk systems (Fig.~\ref{fig:block}).
 This functional is then used in the cDFT scheme to obtain accurate estimates for inhomogeneous equilibrium density profiles under various external fields without having used any inhomogeneous densities during training.
+In addition to pair-correlation matching, we can also train a neural free-energy functional using single-body direct correlation matching; this is further detailed with a brief recapitulation of the key cDFT equations in~\Cref{cdft_theory}.